imlihan/AeroChess/README.md

 # AeroChess
+## If you need something useful to do please check projects tab.
 Website for enterprise project
 Created by lukejohnlayson, baconeggninja, spasitc julian with no common sense and BetterSendBodyBags and is active at https://lukejohnlayson.github.io/AeroChess/